SEVEN STEPS TO THE REST OF GOD

 It is the Holy Spirit who dwells in us now who will extend into our mortal frame, making it immortal when the Lord returns.

-But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken [make alive] your mortal bodies by his Spirit that dwelleth in you.
+But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
 (Romans 8:11)

 Paul pressed forward toward the conquering of the last enemy, toward the redemption of his mortal body.

-And not only they [the material creation], but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
+Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.
 (Romans 8:23)

 Again:

-If by any means I might attain unto the resurrection [Greek, out-resurrection] of the dead.
+if, by any means, I may attain to the resurrection [Greek: out-resurrection] from the dead.
 (Philippians 3:11)

 God has sealed us to that day, to the day of redemption.

-Who hath also sealed us, and given the earnest [pledge; guarantee] of the Spirit in our hearts.
+who also has sealed us and given us the Spirit in our hearts as a guarantee.
 (II Corinthians 1:22)

 God is fashioning us today so we may be prepared for the clothing over of our mortal body with a “house” from heaven — a body of glory that is formed as the direct result of our response to afflictions (II Corinthians 4:17-5:2).
 God has given us His Holy Spirit as the guarantee of this promised redemption.